natural building

 Knotweed was used in attempts to make cordage and paper, to limited success using only handmade processes.
 While this project did not reach conclusive results about how to best make use of knotweed, it did lead to other discoveries about learning from plants—even invasive ones.

-Dawn Smith, Transition Bay
+Dawn Smith - Transition Bay St. Margarets

 Dawn Smith, a Transitions Bay St. Margarets board member, has been involved in projects related to food security, sustainability, and community resilience for over 20 years.